 Make sure that all IOServer OPC clients are started by users with the same identity.

 From Microsoft VISTA onward, the registry is virtualized.
-This means each user have their own registry.
-Each user that starts IOServer will use their own registry (using different last configuration file or licensing information).
+This means each user has their own registry.
+Each user that starts IOServer will use their registry (using different last configuration file or licensing information).
 Make sure IOServer are all started by the same user (e.g OPC clients, SCADA)

 You can try stopping the OS from virtualizing the registry by setting the DWORD at HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System\EnableVirtualization to 0